 - to your employer, if your employer hires us to provide you with a medical evaluation or to evaluate whether you have a work-related illness or injury that your employer must know about in order to comply with employment laws.

 - Victims of Abuse, Neglect, or Domestic Violence.
-Health Services may disclose your treatment records to government authorities, including a social service or protective services agency, authorized by law to receive reports of abuse, neglect or domestic violence.
-For example, Health Services may report your treatment records to government officials if it reasonably believes that you have been a victim of abuse, neglect or domestic violence.
-Health Services will make every effort to obtain your permission before releasing this information, however, in some cases Health Services may be required or authorized to act without your permission.
+Health Care may disclose your treatment records to government authorities, including a social service or protective services agency, authorized by law to receive reports of abuse, neglect or domestic violence.
+For example, Health Care may report your treatment records to government officials if it reasonably believes that you have been a victim of abuse, neglect or domestic violence.
+Health Care will make every effort to obtain your permission before releasing this information, however, in some cases Health Care may be required or authorized to act without your permission.

 - Law Enforcement Purposes.
-Health Services may disclose your treatment records to law enforcement officials for the following reasons:
+Health Care may disclose your treatment records to law enforcement officials for the following reasons:

 - in response to court orders, warrants, subpoenas, or summons or similar legal process;